Wermeson

-Wermeson do Carmo Silva (born 16 February 2001), simply known as Wermeson, is a Brazilian professional footballer who plays as a midfielder for Camboriú.
+Wermeson do Carmo Silva (born 16 February 2001), simply known as Wermeson, is a Brazilian professional footballer who plays as a midfielder for Liga Portugal 2 club Portimonense on loan from Camboriú.

 Career

 Trained in the youth sectors of Guarani FC, he stayed at the club from 2018 to 2022, when it was acquired by América-RN, where he would become champion of the 2022 Campeonato Brasileiro Série D and the state championship in 2023.
 In the second semester he defended União São João being once again champion of the fourth tier of football in São Paulo.

 After a two-month spell at ASA and competing in the Paulista Série A4 again for União São João, in June 2024 Wermeson was hired by São Caetano, becoming the team's top scorer in the Copa Paulista.